Raviv Ullman: Early life

 Ullman was born in Eilat, Israel, to American Jewish parents Laura Ullman (née Ehrenkranz), a teacher, and Brian Ullman, a printer.
 He has a younger sister and younger brother named Tali and Nadav, respectively.
-After his first birthday, his family left their kibbutz in Israel for Norwalk, Connecticut, United States, and then to Fairfield, Connecticut the following year.
-When Ullman was younger, his father worked as a clown.
-While attending summer camp, he played Peter Pan, which helped him discover his talents in acting, singing, dancing, and reading drama novels.
+After his first birthday, his family left their kibbutz in Israel for Norwalk, Connecticut, United States, and then to Fairfield, Connecticut, the following year.

-Ullman was raised in the Conservative and Orthodox denominations of Judaism.
+Ullman was raised Orthodox Jewish.
 His maternal grandfather, Joseph Ehrenkranz, was an Orthodox rabbi in Stamford, Connecticut.
 Ullman is a first cousin, twice removed, of former Connecticut Senator Joe Lieberman.
 Lieberman's mother and Ullman's matrilineal great-grandmother were sisters.

 Ullman taught himself how to play the trombone.
 Ullman was selected to attend the Hugh O'Brian Youth Leadership Foundation (HOBY) youth leadership program of Connecticut in March 2002 where he was selected as the "outstanding ambassador" enabling him to attend the HOBY World Leadership Congress in the summer of 2002.
 He went to Hillel Academy and is a graduate of Fairfield Warde High School.
 He was active in National Conference of Synagogue Youth.

 Career

-Early Career: 1997–2003
+Early career: 1997–2003

 Ullman's first professional role was as Louis in the national touring company of The King and I along with Jesse McCartney.
 Other productions he worked on include Peter Pan at the Polka Dot Playhouse, The Music Man with the New England Repertory Company, and Just People at the Long Wharf Theatre.
 He received a 1998–1999 Best Actor nomination from the Connecticut Critics' Awards for his character Stanley in Stamford Theater Work's A Rosen by Any Other Name.
 He had small roles in film and television shows, notably portraying Christopher Knight in the 2000 movie Growing Up Brady.

-Prominence in television: 2004–2009
+Television: 2004–2009

 Phil of the Future and Disney

 Ullman is best known for his starring role as Phil Diffy, a teen from the year 2121 on Disney Channel's Phil of the Future, a series that debuted June 2004.
 He also starred as Roscoe in Disney's made-for-television film Pixel Perfect.
 During this period, Ullman appeared in other Disney Channel programming, such as a guest role on That's So Raven, and was an identified member of the Disney Channel Circle of Stars, appearing with other members of the Circle in the music video for "A Dream is a Wish Your Heart Makes," where he sang as well as played the drums.